christianzabala/christianzabala.github.io/_posts/2019-09-20-How-I-passed-CCNA-R&S-and-What-are-my-resources?.md

     -Well most of the time if you google a certain topic or questions, you will most likely to land on a Cisco website like the Cisco Community website.
 You can find a lot of information on the cisco websites alone you might even don’t need a book :astonished:, there are smart engineers on the cisco community helping on questions already posted there that can help you on the things you are studying.

   **3. Packetlife.net Cheat Sheets**
     -This was my main source of most of my personal cheat sheet, Almost all the things you need for a particular technology that is summarized is already included on his cheat sheet.
-Of course there are maybe some information not included on his cheat sheets but that's why I have my own personal cheat sheet that I can edit.
+Of course there are maybe some information not included on his cheat sheets but that's why I have my own personal cheat sheet that I can edit, which I also suggest to others to have a personal cheat sheet also to help them in their exam and also on their job.
 [Link for the Cheatsheets](https://packetlife.net/library/cheat-sheets/)

 ### Resources that are also Helpful: